-- State-of-the-art Master Programme towards full actuarial qualification (actuary AG)
+- Master Programme towards full actuarial qualification AAG (NVAO accredited MSc programme)

-- People make the difference, lecturers and instructors are renowned professors/lecturers and practitioners, some are affiliated with Netspar (Pension think-tank)
+- People make the difference, lecturers and instructors are renowned professors/lecturers and practitioners

 - A major contribution to your network

 EMAS is aimed at individuals who are already professionally active at an academic level and who are looking for ways to broaden and deepen their knowledge.
-It is one of the goals of the programme to make full use of the opportunities that arise in such a situation.
-The curriculum mixes concentrated lectures and tutorials with case-based learning in which students work together in small groups and is rounded off by thesis work on an individual basis.
+The curriculum mixes concentrated lectures and tutorials with case-based learning in which students work together in small groups.
 The programme is structured in such a way that it is indeed possible for participants to combine work with study and to optimize the cross-fertilization between working and learning.
-Experience on the job can be incorporated into courses and case studies.
 Insights developed in the educational programme are translated back into practice, giving rise to further reflection.
 All courses and cases take place at the Johan de Witt huis in Utrecht.

 You qualify for direct admission to the EMAS-programme if you meet one of the following requirements:

-- completed the three programmes of Actuarial Calculator, Bachelor Actuarial Analyst and Master Actuarial Analytics at the Actuarial Institute
+- completed the Bachelor Actuarial Analyst (AAN) and Master Actuarial Analytics (MAA) at the Actuarial Institute

-- a Master QFAS at Tilburg University with the subjects Life Insurance, Risk Theory, Asset Liability Management and Quantitative Finance
+- a Master QFAS at Tilburg University (including the four subjects Life Insurance, Risk Theory, Asset Liability Management and Quantitative Finance)

-- a Bachelor or Master degree in Actuarial Sciences from the University of Amsterdam
+- a Bachelor or Master degree in Actuarial Sciences at the University of Amsterdam

 - a Bachelor degree Econometrics and Operations Research, track Actuarial Sciences from the University of Maastricht